|photo: Jane Delury

-Don Lee's second collection, The Partition (Akashic Books, May 10, 2022), offers nine stories that span decades and cities around the world, focusing on contemporary life and the Asian American experience.
+Don Lee's second collection, The Partition (Akashic Books, May 10, 2022), offers nine stories that span decades and cities across the world, shining a light onto contemporary life and the Asian American experience.
 He is also the author of the story collection Yellow and the novels Country of Origin, Wrack and Ruin, The Collective and Lonesome Lies Before Us.
 He has received an American Book Award, the Asian/Pacific American Award for Literature and the Sue Kaufman Prize for First Fiction.
 He lives near Baltimore with his wife, the writer Jane Delury, and teaches in the MFA program in creative writing at Temple University in Philadelphia.

 Handsell readers your book in 25 words or less:

 The Partition is an updated look at the so-called Asian American experience, exploring the lives of very American, assimilated Korean American artists, actors, journalists and academics.

 On your nightstand now:

 Running Away by Jean-Philippe Toussaint.
 This is one of my favorite books, a short novel by the Belgian writer.
 It's the second volume of a tetralogy, about a nameless narrator's perpetual breakup with a woman named Marie.
 I'm teaching a class in the short novel this semester, and I love the way Running Away uses the tropes of a thriller or noir book, posing mysteries, but then leaves them entirely unresolved, which makes it a distinctly European book, I feel.